danhowett/trace/README.md

 **Is my data sent anywhere?**
 No. Everything stays in your browser and, if you connect a workspace, in a file on your own disk.

-**Will loading the sample case overwrite my work?**
+**Will loading a sample case overwrite my work?**
 No — loading and merging combine cases; they never destructively replace your existing cases.
+You can load both samples at once.

+**If my browser crashes with several cases open, do I get them all back?**
+Yes.
+The workspace file holds your entire workspace, including every open case and which one you were viewing.
+Reconnect the file and you're back where you were.

 **Can several people work on one incident?**
 Yes.
 Each analyst keeps their own copy and one person merges the others in with **Merge analyst copy**.
 Records are attributed to whoever added them.

 **What happens to my workspace connection after I close the browser?**
 Browser storage keeps your data safe between launches.
 To resume live auto-save to your disk file, click **Connect → Open** once after restarting.

+**Why are IOCs shown with brackets in them?**
+That's defanging — it stops live indicators being clicked accidentally or detonated by a mail gateway when a report is shared.
+STIX exports keep the real values.

 **Which browser should I use?**
 Chrome or Edge for the full experience (including workspace auto-save).
 Others work with manual save/load.